pes-modding/sider5/doc/readme.txt

 - colors are specified in RRGGBBAA format (similar to how it is done in HTML, except that you do not put '#' character in front)

+vkey.reload-1 = 0x10
+vkey.reload-2 = 0x52

+- These two settings define a hot-key combination that can be used to reload Lua modules, without restarting the game.
+This is not a feature that you would normally use during regular gameplay, but if you are writing a module, very often you need to make a small fix or change.
+Restarting the game every time can be time consuming, so this feature allows to reload all modules that were modified since the last time they were loaded.
+Default is: Shift-R  (0x10 and 0x52).

+game.priority.class = "above_normal"

+- This option allows to change the priority of the game process.
+Sometimes this is useful, and reportedly can help to combat FPS drops.
+Supported values
+are: "above_normal", "below_normal", "high", "idle", "normal" and "realtime".
+By default, the game sets its priority to "above_normal".